List of Courses

 ART 105 History of Art I (3 credits)

-A survey of painting, sculpture, and architecture from prehistoric times through the early Renaissance, with a consideration of major societal issues and ideas which may have influenced the development of forms and techniques in the visual arts.
-Prerequisite: placement in ENG 103.
+This course provides a survey of painting, sculpture, and architecture from prehistoric times through the early Renaissance, with a consideration of major societal issues and ideas which may have influenced the development of forms and techniques in the visual arts.
+Prerequisite: ENG 099 or successful completion of the English Competency Exam.

 ART 106 History of Art II (3 credits)